Eduardo Verano de la Rosa: Secretary General of the Colombian Liberal Party

-In 1999 Verano was elected by the Liberal Party as Secretary General of the Colombian Liberal Party and later reelected in 2001.
+In 1999, Verano was elected by the Liberal Party as Secretary General of the Colombian Liberal Party and later reelected in 2001.
 During his four years as Secretary General, Verano participated in the association of the party with the Socialist International, he also modernized and pushed forward the internal democratization of the party after the Liberal Constitution of 2000–2003 which concludes with internal elections.
-After these elections Verano resigned.
+After these elections, Verano resigned.

 In the internal elections of 2003 to select the candidate for the Governorship of Atlántico Department, Verano ended in second place behind Fernando Borda, who was supported by Senator José Name, despite this Borda was defeated in the general elections.
-After these elections Verano dedicated himself to private businesses and affairs until 2005.
+After these elections, Verano dedicated himself to private businesses and affairs until 2005.
 In 2005 Horacio Serpa asked Verano to manage Serpa's third attempt to become president of Colombia, but in May 2006 Serpa ended up third in the presidential race.

 Governor of Atlántico

-Verano then decided to participate in the Colombian regional elections of October 28, 2007 by postulating his name for the Governorship of Atlántico Department.
+Verano then decided to participate in the 2007 Colombian regional and municipal elections of 28 October by postulating his name for the Governorship of Atlántico Department.
 In the internal election of the Colombian Liberal Party Verano was the only candidate for what the president of the Liberal party, Cesar Gaviria decided to cancel the elections, but later Verano was reaffirmed.
-After this polls showed that Verano had a slightly preference among the opinion and above the other possible candidate José Name.
-In some polls both candidates were technically in a tie.
+After this polls showed that Verano had a slight preference among the opinion and above the other possible candidate José Name.
+In some polls, both candidates were technically in a tie.
 Verano then received the support of other candidates Jaime Amín, Marieta Morad and Alfredo Palencia that allowed him to gain the support necessary to win.
 He was scheduled to assume office on January 1, 2008.
-In 2015 was reelected Governor of Atlantico Department for the period 2016 - 2019.
+In 2015 was reelected Governor of Atlantico Department from 2016 to 2019.